maximerchrd/sciquiz_server/README.md

 ##README
 ####TO DO _(For Alpha Version)_
 - display statistics
-    - eval vs subject for each student
+    - eval vs learning objectives
-        - can select subject for subsubject
-    - fix bug when more than 1 student
     - implement listener for db change
 - manage classes
 - browsing and sending questions